 Creating a new Template using the Editor

-If you wish to create a new template using our Document Editor feature, then select the option of 'Create New'.
+If you wish to create a new template using our Document Editor feature, then select the option of 'Blank'.
 You will be presented with our online Document Editor where you can create your Template format.

 You can create your Template just like you can a normal online document.
 Please refer to this article that explains the function and features of the Document Editor.

 When the Template Document Editor screen is opened you will see a panel to the left listing a number of fields.